rgonzo1355/Ops-401/Readings/Read33.md

 - Active Countermeasures (AC) is an excellent resource for threat-hunting tools and topics.
 They provide valuable insights, training, and tools for organizations looking to enhance their threat-hunting capabilities.

 ### SQRLL Archive
-- Sqrrl Archive contains foundational documents about threat-hunting best practices.
+- SQRLL Archive contains foundational documents about threat-hunting best practices.
 It offers valuable resources and knowledge for organizations interested in learning more about threat-hunting methodologies and techniques.

 ## Resources
 - [What Is Threat Hunting and Why Is It so Important? – Video Blog (Active Countermeasures)](https://www.activecountermeasures.com/what-is-threat-hunting-and-why-is-it-so-important-video-blog/)